lawalAfeez820/ML-workshops/README.md

 ## PROBLEM

-Using Logistic Regression,Decision Tree classifier and Random Forest Classifier to train a dank dataset and picking the model with highest accuracy_score as the best model.
+Using Logistic Regression,Decision Tree classifier and Random Forest Classifier to train a bank dataset and picking the model with highest accuracy_score as the best model.

 ## Solution